studiorobot/TheDroodleTask/README.md

 Functions:

-- Continue conversation with Dictionary: takes a new message, makes a request for reply to LLM, stores new message and reply into conversation save, returns reply message dictionary object.
+- **Continue conversation with Dictionary**: takes a new message, makes a request for reply to LLM, stores new message and reply into conversation save, returns reply message dictionary object.
 If the new message contains an image path, the image automatically added into the message.

     `contConversationDict(self, newMessage: dict) -> dict`

-- Continue conversation with string: takes new string message and possible string image path, makes request for reply to LLM, stores new message and reply into conversation save, returns reply message string.
+- **Continue conversation with string**: takes new string message and possible string image path, makes request for reply to LLM, stores new message and reply into conversation save, returns reply message string.
 Assumes the following: time stamp is recorded when function is run, the new message is a user message, the session number is -1, the assistant type is LLM

     `contConversation(self, newMessage: str, imagePath: str = "") -> str`

     THIS FUNCTION IS CONSIDERED LEGACY AND SHOULD BE USED ONLY IF NECCESSARY

-- Insert message Dictionary: takes a message Dictionary object and inserts it into the conversation without making a request to the LLM, stores new message into conversation save
+- **Insert message Dictionary**: takes a message Dictionary object and inserts it into the conversation without making a request to the LLM, stores new message into conversation save

     `insertMessageDict(self, newMessage: dict)`

-- Insert message String: takes message string, role string, and potentially image path and note.
+- **Insert message String**: takes message string, role string, and potentially image path and note.
 Inserts new message into conversation, stores new message into conversation save.
 Assumes the following: time stamp is recorded when function is run, the session number is -1, the assistant type is LLM

     `insertMessage(self, newMessage: str, role: str, imagePath: str = "", note: str = "")`

     THIS FUNCTION IS CONSIDERED LEGACY AND SHOULD BE USED ONLY IF NECCESSARY

-- Turnover conversation dictionary: Without adding a new user message, a request is made to the LLM and the reply is added to the conversation save.
+- **Turnover conversation dictionary**: Without adding a new user message, a request is made to the LLM and the reply is added to the conversation save.

     `turnoverConversationDict(self)`

-- Make conversation Save: makes a permanent save file for the conversation.
+- **Make conversation Save**: makes a permanent save file for the conversation.
 File is named using the conversationName defined at initialization and an 8 digit number based on the date at which the save was created.

-    `makeConversationSave(*self*)`
+    `makeConversationSave(self)`

-- Get Conversation: Returns a list of message dictionary objects that represents the entire conversation thus far.
+- **Get Conversation**: Returns a list of message dictionary objects that represents the entire conversation thus far.
 Class member variables not modified.

-    `getConversation(*self*) -> list[*dict*]`
+    `getConversation(self) -> list[dict]`

-- Get Conversation String: Returns a single string version of the conversation that has so far taken place.
+- **Get Conversation String**: Returns a single string version of the conversation that has so far taken place.
 Class member variables not modified.

-    `getConversationStr(*self*) -> *str*`
+    `getConversationStr(self) -> str`

-- Get Prompts: Returns a list of strings containing the prompts being used to make requests to the LLM.
+- **Get Prompts**: Returns a list of strings containing the prompts being used to make requests to the LLM.
 Class member variables not modified.

-    `getPrompts(*self*) -> list[*str*]`
+    `getPrompts(self) -> list[str]`